LZorglub/Expression/README.md

 # Expression
 **Afk.Expression** is an expression parser/evaluation.
 Expression is parse only once and use to evaluate differents inputs (variables, constants, functions).
-This library can be used to generate SQL Expression to be used with Entity Frmaework.
+This library can be used to generate SQL Expression to be used with Entity Framework.

 # Version
 The library is compatible with netstandard2.0